kevinkenzhao/discord-bot/README.md

 The script has been verified working under Python 3.7.9 and 3.8.7, though I suspect other versions of Python 3 are compatible too.

-If you have downloaded a version of Python >=3.4 via python.org, then pip is already installed.
+If you have downloaded a Python >=3.4 installer via python.org, you will be presented with an option to install pip.
 Otherwise, you will need to install pip separately.
 Next, download the requirements.txt file provided in this repository.
 Finally, run "python -m pip install -r Path\to\requirements.txt," where "python" is an environmental variable pointing to the Python executable (eg. C:\Python37\python.exe)--you may need to restart your computer after newly installing Python or creating the variable in order for changes to take effect.

 If performed correctly, the libraries specified in requirements.txt should be downloaded as seen below: